• Skip to primary navigation

 Pick out your own Christmas tree and cut it down yourself for $35 if you get one of the lottery permits.
 Source: DepositPhotos

 This year, Christmas tree permits will be issued on a lottery system.
-The entry period for the permit draw will be open from November 1 through November 15, so mark your calendars!
+You can apply for a permit from November 1 through November 15.

-A random drawing will be held and the chosen applicants will be notified by email the week of November 15.
+A random drawing will be held on the 16th and the chosen applicants will be notified by email shortly thereafter.
+Again, you won’t be charged unless you are chosen.

 A valid park pass is required for each vehicle (an annual state parks pass or a $10 daily pass), which can be purchased online here or at the park’s self-service station (exact change required).